architdate/PKHeX-Auto-Legality-Mod/README.md

 ## How to quick set-up the mod.

+- If you plan to build the mod with all of its sub modules, the instructions below are more helpful (Installing the Mod + Addons)
 - (Requires a C# IDE such as Visual Studio 17 or Mono Develop)

 - First of all download PKHeX by doing the following.